Maybe you bought ghee to make some delicious sweets.

 Or perhaps you used half a bottle to make some crispy fried chicken for your guests.

-Either way, you are probably here because you have found some old ghee, and you are wondering if it is spoiled.
+Either way, you are probably here because you have found some old ghee and are wondering if it is spoiled.

 Here is some good news: Ghee has a very long shelf life and rarely gets spoiled.